ywang83/Cindy-Wang/src/main/java/List/Answers.md

 `Node@564160838(hello, Node@2012232625)Node@2012232625(Cindy, Node@846063400)Node@846063400(what, Node@627150481)Node@627150481(up)null`

 ## 4. Which way to create the list more clearly conveys the actual structure of the list?
+The first way more clearly conveys the actual list structure, because it shows the link between Nodes.

 ## 5. What happens if you use the `printNode` method on this circular list?
 It will go into an infinite loop.